-Although a subject is not obliged to give his/her reason(s) for withdrawing prematurely from a trial, the treating physician should make a reasonable effort to ascertain the reason(s), while fully respecting the patient's rights.
-This excerpt expresses the need for physicians associated with this study to make a first-hand effort to contact patients who are lost-to-follow-up (21).
+In case the site personnel obtains knowledge that the patient is lost to follow-up due to transfer to another hospital, a hospice or has died, site personnel should apply due diligence to retrieve information required for the End of Observation documentation (e.g. second primary malignancies) or date of death, if applicable.
+Although a patient is not obliged to give his/her reason(s) for withdrawing prematurely from a trial, the treating physician should make a reasonable effort to ascertain the reason(s), while fully respecting the patient's rights.
+This excerpt expresses the need for physicians associated with this study to make a first-hand effort to contact patients who are lost-to-follow-up [24].